morris/vanilla-todo/README.md

 Unfortunately, it is quite hard to find undisputed, objective measurements for code quality (besides trivialities like code style, linting, etc.).
-The only generally accepted assessment seems to be peer reviewal which is only possible after publication.
+The only generally accepted assessment seems to be peer reviewal.

 To have at least some degree of assessment of the code's quality, the following sections summarize relevant facts about the codebase